n4demo/learn-to-containerise/README.md

 ## Prerequisites

-* Gain admin rights to your laptop
+1. Gain admin rights to your laptop
-* Download and install GIT onto your laptop  (optional)
+2. (Optional) Download and install GIT onto your laptop
-* Download and install VS Code onto your laptop
+3. Download and install VS Code onto your laptop
-* Download and install Docker Desktop onto your laptop
+4. Download and install Docker Desktop onto your laptop
-* Double click on fve.reg to allow you to switch between running Linux and Windows containers
+5. Double click on fve.reg to allow you to switch between running Linux and Windows containers

 A possible rebot may be beneficial.

 ## Check your Prerequisites

-run a command prompt as admin and type:
+6. Run VS Code and open a new BASH terminal

-* git version
+7. enter: *git version*
-* docker version
+8. enter  *docker version*
-* Double click on fve.reg
+9. Double click on fve.reg

 A possible rebot may be beneficial.

 ## Clone repo code to laptop folder
-* create a new folder e.g: c:\docker
+10. create a new folder e.g: c:\docker
-* using Windows explorer navigate to this folder
+11. using Windows Explorer navigate to this above or chosen folder
-* either, right click for a Bash Git command and paste in: git clone https://github.com/n4demo/learn-to-containerise
+12. either, right click for a Bash Git command and paste in: *git clone https://github.com/n4demo/learn-to-containerise*
-* or, download the zip file, extract and copy to your above floder
+13. or, download the zip file, extract and copy to your above floder

 ## (Optional) to save download time in lab
-To download base images\layers (on wifi) to speed things up when building Docker images, open a terminal in VS Code or command prompt and run:
+14. To download base images\layers (on wifi) to speed things up when building Docker images, open a terminal in VS Code or command prompt and run:
 * docker pull ubuntu
 * docker pull python
 * docker pull python:3.6